Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Blacklight

-Leveraging this invariant property of black-box attacks, one can now detect attack queries by searching for queries with high similarity in a large stream of incoming queries.
-A naive approach would store all queries and compare an incoming query $x$ to previous queries in the database and compute their $L_p$ distances.
-This, however, is infeasible in practice because a model $\mathbb{F}$ can receive a large set of queries per day, {\em e.g.\/} millions or tens of millions.
-Image-based query comparison requires intractable costs both in storage (to store raw query images) and in computational costs.
-For example, on the ImageNet dataset (224x224 pixels), it takes 23 minutes to compare a single query image and one million prior images, computed via five threads on a 6-core Intel Xeon server.
+\htedit{\spara{Computing $L_p$ distances.}} A naive approach would store all past queries in a database and compare an incoming query $x$ to the entire database of $n$ queries by computing their image-level differences.
+Such raw comparison incurs heavy costs both in query storage and computation, \htedit{i.e., $O(n)$}.
+For example, even for low resolution image queries (224$\times$224 pixels, \imagenet), it takes 23 minutes to compare a query to one million prior images, even using five threads on a 6-core Intel Xeon server.
+This is clearly intractable in practice.

-\para{Probabilistic Fingerprints.} Blacklight overcomes this challenge by applying a probabilistic algorithm that detects highly similar images.

-One alternative would be to compute a hash signature per query image, using a distance-preserving hashing function, {\em e.g.} a locality-sensitive hash or locality-preserving hashing algorithm.
-However, locality-sensitive hashes lack the capacity to capture small differences in large files, locality-preserving hashes are easily reversed and manipulated to avoid detection by an adaptive adversary.
-Instead, what we want is a hash function that is compact, and yet highly sensitive to very small changes in the image.
-This dictates that we use a highly lossy function.
-The probabilistic fingerprints achieve these properties, and utilize secure one-way hashes that cannot be easily reversed to avoid detection.